lightstep/lightstep-tracer-javascript/doc/cookbook.md

 <a name='browser-quick-start'></a>
 ## Browser quick start

-By using CDN hosted scripts and a few auto-instrumentation options, you can generate some traces from the browser almost immediately.
-This approach is great to just try things out (though you may want more control than this when deploying to production).
+To try out LightStep in the browser with minimal changes, you can use hosted versions of the LightStep and OpenTracing scripts along with some auto-instrumentation options.

+The below will generate basic spans for page-load events in the browser as well as `XMLHttpRequest` operations.

+While in production, you'll likely want more control than this, this is an easy option to try things out quickly!

+**Steps**

-1. Ensure you have created a valid project on LightStep and have your access token
+1. Ensure you have created a valid project on app.lightstep.com and have your access token
-2. Include the following scripts in your HTML and replace `{your_access_token}` with, well, your access token value and replace `{name_to_use_for_your_component}` with a string identifier that'll be used in the LightStep UI to identify this component:
+2. Include the following scripts in your page HTML and replace `{your_access_token}` with, well, your access token value and replace `{name_to_use_for_your_component}` with a string identifier that'll be used in the LightStep UI to identify this component:

 ```html
 <script src="http://docs.lightstep.com/dist/opentracing-javascript/current/opentracing-browser.min.js"></script>